 The drivers of main cost are:

-In this context, the study is taking as input the Virtual Balise concept as it is being defined by the Next Generation Train Control (NGTC) project and the Future Railway Mobile Communications System as defined by the UIC (International Railway Union).
+In this context, the study has taken as input the Virtual Balise concept as conceived by the Next Generation Train Control (NGTC) project and the Future Railway Mobile Communications System as defined by the UIC (International Railway Union).

 The introduction of satellite technology shall minimize the modification to the existing standard ERTMS/ETCS, shall guarantee interoperability with the existing specification and shall reduce the complexity of the commissioning and of the operational scenarios.

-In the figure below, a general architecture of SBS-RailS ERTMS with GNSS is illustrated.
-Blue boxes represent the existing ERTMS system, Orange boxes are the new elements introduced.
+In the figure below, a general architecture of SBS-RailS ERTMS with GNSS architecture is illustrated.
+Blue boxes represent the existing ERTMS system, Orange boxes are the new elements introduced: The key elements are: